Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 +

-Generally no — a regular FSA disqualifies you from HSA contributions.
-Limited-purpose FSAs (vision and dental only) are compatible.
-Check with your HR department before enrolling in both.
+Short answer: only with a Limited-Purpose FSA.
+A regular FSA disqualifies you from HSA contributions because it covers the same expenses pre-deductible.
+Limited-Purpose FSAs (vision and dental only) and Dependent Care FSAs are compatible.
+Check with HR before enrolling.

 What if I am no longer enrolled in an HDHP?